vistalab-technion/cs236781/_assignments/hpc-servers.md

 ## Connecting from home

-If you need to connect from home, first SSH into a Technion server that’s accessible from the outside (e.g. CSM) and from there you can SSH into `rishon`.
+If you need to connect from home, first SSH into a Technion server that’s accessible from the outside (e.g. CSM, CSL) and from there you can SSH into `rishon`.

 You can do this in one command like so: